waku-org/pm/draft-roadmap/improve_devex_api_twn_metrics_docs.md

 - F2.
 Support edge node operation mode.
 - F4.
 Does automatic peer discovery based on the node platform and operation mode.
 - F5.
 Returns health and connectivity information using proven heuristics.
+- F6.
+Previously discovered peers are persisted across restarted, and potentially used for future connections.
 - U1.
 When setting up a Waku node, no need to specify what protocols to mount, only an operational mode (edge or relay).
 - U2.
 Disconnection detection and recovery, and other peer management matters are automatically handled.
 - U3.
 Developers do not need to specify the protocols used to send and receive messages; it is deduced from the mode of operation.
 - U4.
 Developers pass and receive data to the API in types native to the wrapping language.
 - U5.
 By default, auto-sharding is applied, meaning developers do not need to be concerned by sharding; pubsub topics are never exposed.
+- U6.
+Developers only need to handle errors in cases of irretrievable failure requiring end-user action.
+Internal errors are not bubbled up if they can be recovered internally.
 - R1.
 Sends a message using peer-to-peer reliability (service node redundancy, optional store confirmation)
 - R2.
 Receives messages using peer-to-peer reliability (service node redundancy, periodic store query, periodic filter ping)